timfayz/authentic-linux/README.md

 Want to install Linux *the hard way*?
 Love minimalism, simplicity and mindfulness of what's going on under the hood?
 Authentic Linux is what you need! :] Be carefull, congnitive load is higher than usual!
 So don't try to do it *one* day/week/month.
 Be patient, calm and detached.
 If it burdens you - f\*ck it!

+## Intro
-But if to be *serious* sam, Authentic Linux is based on best practices from many well-known resources like IBM developerWorks, Arch wiki, etc. Full list of resources can be found [here].
-I tried to find "golden" mix between awareness of what you do, visual aesthetics, comforable user experience on the daily basis & manual work to achieve it all.
+If to be *serious* Sam, Authentic Linux is based on the best practices from many well-known resources like IBM developerWorks, Arch Wiki, etc. Full list of resources can be found [here].
+I tried to find a "golden" mix between awareness of what you do, visual aesthetics, comfortable user experience on the daily basis & manual work to achieve it all.
 You don't find anything building from sources unless there is no way but do it.
-Otherwise we will just to configure something out of the box.
+We will always try to configure something just out of the box if it's possible.

+## Message to newbies
-One last but not least thing I want to mention (kind of message to newbies).
-Don't try to know everything in Linux and do manually!
-Believe me, one day you just become depressed nerd surrounded by burdensome thoughts.
-Anyway, at the end no one know what is actually going on under the hood (even Linus T. itself).
-Since time of Alan Turing and punch cards are gone - no one capable to do so at the current scale.
+This manual is a message to myself in the past.
+Don't try to know & do *everything* in Linux manually!
+Believe me, otherwise one day you just remain a depressed nerd surrounded by burdensome thoughts.
+At the end no one knows what's actually going on under the hood (even Linus T. itself).
+Since the time of Alan Turing and punch cards are gone - no one capable to do so at the current scale.
 Thus, always keep in mind - *no one* can know everything; only some pieces either wide or narrow.
-It's much better to know *enough* to ask a person who know *his* part of a subject and thus, forming kind of network of "resources" where you can ask further issues in question.
+It's much better to know *enough* to ask a person who know *his/her* part of a subject and thus, forming kind of network of "resources" where you can ask further issues in question.

+## Features
+* Low memory footprint (~Xmb)
+* Visually consistant
+* Based on the most supported software stack

 ## Stack
 All the stack was carefully selected under the following conditions: simplicity, small footprint, ...